faustomilletari/TOMAAT/README.md

 * `{'type': 'checkbox', 'destination': field, 'text': UI_text }`: instructs the client to build an interface widget similar to a checkbox, to allow the user to pass a on/off type of variable which is expected to be in the field `field` of the POST request.
 * `{'type': 'radiobutton', 'destination': field, 'text': UI_text , 'options': ['UI_option1', 'UI_option2']}`: instructs the client to spawn a UI element similar to a radio button which allows the user to choose among multiple options, which will be passed to the server in the POST field `field`.

-### Service output interface
-**TODO**

 ### Prediction
-The user can trigger prediction on his own data through a POST request containing the necessary expected fields to the remote server.
+In this section we want to give some insight about what happens when a POST request to a server exposing a particular interface is made.
+The POST request must contain data in correspondence to the fields expected by the remote server.
 The request should be made to the URL in the `prediction_url` field of the server description dictionary obtained from the announcement service.
 A service that expects the interface
 ```
 [